Province of Rimini: History

-On 15 August 2009, seven comuni were transferred from the province of Pesaro and Urbino, in the Marche region, to the province of Rimini.
+On 15 August 2009, seven municipalities were transferred from the province of Pesaro and Urbino, in the Marche region, to the province of Rimini.
 The comuni were Casteldelci, Maiolo, Novafeltria, Pennabilli, San Leo, Sant'Agata Feltria and Talamello.

-On 1 January 2016, Montescudo and Monte Colombo were merged into a single comune, Montescudo-Monte Colombo.
+On 1 January 2016, Montescudo and Monte Colombo were merged into a single municipality, Montescudo-Monte Colombo.

-On 16 October 2016, a merger of the comune of Montegridolfo, Mondaino and Saludecio was rejected at referendum.
+On 16 October 2016, a merger of the municipality of Montegridolfo, Mondaino and Saludecio was rejected at referendum.
 Montegridolfo and Mondaino voted 92.9% and 69.5% for the merger, but Saludecio voted 58.2% against.

-On 17 June 2021, the comuni of Montecopiolo and Sassofeltrio were transferred from the province of Pesaro and Urbino to the province of Rimini.
+On 17 June 2021, the municipalities of Montecopiolo and Sassofeltrio were transferred from the province of Pesaro and Urbino to the province of Rimini.

-Constituent comuni
+Government

+Municipalities

 Twenty-seven comuni (municipalities) constitute the province of Rimini: